-- We aim to give pupils the opportunity to discuss feelings and views with their families and staff, and to contribute to the development of their Support Plan: I.E.P., I.B.P., Learner Profile or Individualised Plan at an appropriate level. - We aim to ensure that pupils are aware of their targets, if they have achieved them, or of the progress that they have made.
-Pupils, where possible, sign their Plans with their parents. - Pupils are given the opportunity to share their thoughts regarding their learning with class teachers, teaching assistants, the SENCO and the school council.
-They will be asked their views when completing referrals and reports for multi-agencies. - Pupils celebrate their success through praise from staff, certificates, stickers, rewards, whole school Achievement Assemblies, sharing their success with other pupils and teachers, thus raising selfesteem and their motivation to succeed. - Pupils are given the opportunity to discuss concerns and problems, whether they be learning, social, emotional, behavioural or physical.
-They discuss why the problems occur, ways of avoiding them, how to resolve them and ways forward. - The purpose of any assessment, Support Plan: I.E.P., I.B.P., Learner Profile or Individualised Plan is explained to the child, to avoid any anxiety or confusion. - The purpose of any visiting professional is explained to the child. - School acknowledges the importance of providing therapeutic interventions for pupils.
+- We aim to give pupils the opportunity to discuss feelings and views with their families and staff, and to contribute to the development of their Support Plan: Individual Learning Plan (I.L.P.) or Learner Profile at an appropriate level. - We aim to ensure that pupils are aware of their targets, if they have achieved them, or of the progress that they have made.
+Pupils, where possible, sign their Plans with their parents. - Pupils are given the opportunity to share their thoughts regarding their learning with class teachers, teaching assistants, the SENDCO and the school council.
+They will be asked their views when completing referrals and reports for multi-agencies.
+Pupils with an EHCP are involved in their annual review. - Pupils celebrate their success through praise from staff, certificates, stickers, rewards, whole school Achievement Assemblies, sharing their success with other pupils and teachers, thus raising selfesteem and their motivation to succeed. - Pupils are given the opportunity to discuss concerns and problems, whether they be learning, social, emotional, behavioural or physical.
+They discuss why the problems occur, ways of avoiding them, how to resolve them and ways forward. - The purpose of any assessment, Support Plan: Individual Learning Plan (I.L.P.) or Learner Profile is explained to the child, at an appropriate level to avoid any anxiety or confusion. - The purpose of any visiting professional is explained to the child. - School acknowledges the importance of providing therapeutic interventions for pupils.